-Other modes of transportation that newcomers might use are biking, ridesharing, walking, and taxi services, although taxis can be very expensive and most likely won't be sustainable for the family.
+Other modes of transportation that refugee and immigrant neighbors might use are biking, ridesharing, walking, and taxi services, although taxis can be very expensive and most likely won't be sustainable for the family.
 Your team can help provide safety orientation for each mode of transportation that they are interested in using.
 Such as for biking, they should have helmets, bike lights, bike locks, know how to safely store their bikes, and know the rules and signals for biking, etc.